Washington and Lee University Bylaws

 - The Board, for any cause which it may deem sufficient, including failure or unwillingness to abide by policies and regulations of the Board of Trustees, failure or unwillingness to carry out the duties of a Trustee, or for actions that negatively reflect on the University, may remove a Trustee from office upon the affirmative vote of three‑fourths of the Trustees.
 If a Trustee fails to attend three (3) successive regularly scheduled meetings of the Board, the Board by the affirmative vote of a majority of the Trustees, may declare that position to have been vacated.

-- There shall be ten (10) standing committees of the Board; namely, an Executive Committee, as more particularly described in Chapter III; a Committee on Undergraduate Academics and Admissions; a Finance Committee; an Investment Committee; a Campus Life Committee; a Committee on Trusteeship; a Development and External Relations Committee; a Capital Projects Committee; a Law School Committee; and an Audit Committee.
+- There shall be eleven (11) standing committees of the Board; namely, an Executive Committee, as more particularly described in Chapter III; a Committee on Undergraduate Academics and Admissions; a Finance Committee; an Investment Committee; a Campus Life Committee; a Committee on Trusteeship; a Development and External Relations Committee; a Capital Projects Committee; a Law School Committee; an Audit Committee; and a Diversity, Equity, and Inclusion Committee.
 The Audit Committee shall include at least three (3) Board members with at least one (1) member, or the committee as a whole, having substantial experience in financial matters.
 The Board may create such special committees as it deems desirable from time to time.
 To the extent not otherwise specified herein, the chairs of each standing and special committee shall be nominated by the Rector and elected by the Board.
 Chairs of the standing committees shall serve three (3) year terms or for such other terms as recommended by the Rector and approved by the Board.
 Chairs of special committees shall serve terms determined by the Board.
 Members of each standing and special committee shall be nominated annually or when otherwise desirable by the Rector, and shall be elected by the Board.
 Except for the Executive Committee, the Rector may nominate non-Trustees to serve as voting members on any of its standing committees for terms to be determined by the Board, except the non-Trustees may not vote on any matter in which the committee is exercising the final authority of the Board of Trustees nor will their presence be counted toward or against the establishment of a quorum for the transaction of business by such committee.
 These non-trustee committee members shall be elected by the Board.
 The powers and duties delegated by the Board to each such committee, shall be assigned annually, or when otherwise desirable, by the Rector, and shall be approved by the Board.
 The duties and charges of each Board committee shall be maintained by the Secretary and shall be reviewed periodically by such committees.
 To promote the effective and efficient governance of Washington and Lee University, and consistent with the authority granted by the laws of the Commonwealth of Virginia, the Board of Trustees has elected to establish the foregoing standing committees ("committees") of the Board, and to delegate primary substantive and oversight responsibilities to such committees for matters which would otherwise be exercised by the Board as a whole.
 By doing so, the Board is neither expanding the scope of fiduciary obligations for members serving on these committees nor altering the standards of applicable conduct for individual Trustees or its committees under the laws of the Commonwealth of Virginia.
 The Rector and President shall be ex officio, non-voting members of all Board committees, except for the Executive Committee where both the Rector and President may vote.

 - The Board may hold any regular or special meeting, or any part thereof, in executive session with participation limited to voting Board members and those invited to attend by the Rector or President.